rkb32/rkb32/README.md

 ## Overview

-👋 Hey there, I’m Ranjeeth Burujula — AI/ML Engineer & Computer Vision Hacker crafting intelligent systems and scalable solutions.
+👋 Hey there, I’m Ranjeeth Burujula an AI/ML Engineer & Computer Vision Hacker crafting intelligent systems and scalable solutions.

 First off I'm super passionate about software engineering, web development, data analytics, and AI/ML technologies.
 I also enjoy building full-stack applications, exploring new tools, and contributing to the open-source community.